borkdude/clojure-overstapservice/Alternatief.md

 >
 > -- Anthony Marcar, architect, WalmartLabs

 By now the language has proven itself in the industry.
 Perhaps a good reason for you to switch to Clojure?
-We listed seven advantages of using Clojure for you.
+We listed ten advantages of using Clojure for you.

 ## 1. Clojure is simple